Pyroghy/AnimeGacha/README.md

 2. rename .env.example to .env and enter in your data
 3. start the bot with 'node .' or node 'index.js'

+This project will continue to be updated with new features as time goes on

 To create character models to use with the bot I recommend using [this api](https://anilist.gitbook.io/anilist-apiv2-docs/)

 **Character Model Format**: { "owner": "null", "name": "name", "charURL": "charURL", "gender": "gender", "series": "series", "image": "image" }